 8. Tuesdays with Morrie

-It is one of the best books to read for students who want to learn more about life and its lessons.
-A professor with a medical condition called amyotrophic lateral sclerosis, where the muscles weaken, and lead to muscle twitching and weakness is the reason being this book.
-Yes, he is Morrie Schwartz whom, the author visited every Tuesday to hear life lessons.
+This is one of the best books for students who want to know more about life and lessons.
+A professor with a medical condition called amyotrophic lateral sclerosis, where the muscles weaken, and lead to muscle lapse and weakness, which is why this is the book.
+Yes, he is Mauriti Schwartz, which the author visited every Tuesday to listen to the lesson of life.
+During these trips, Schwartz shares his intellect on various aspects of life, providing a lesson on love, work, community, family, aging, forgiveness, and ultimately, death.

 • Author: Mitch Albom